 I don’t remember the year exactly.
 It could have been 1965 or 1966.
 I do remember being in the fourth or fifth grade at Public School 30 on Staten Island.
 Certain things stand out.

 The neighbors with three blonde daughters who invited me to church.
 The robot with flashing red eyes that I got for Christmas.
-The Black Crow I gave my little sister, who was saved from choking to death, as family lore has it, by the same neighbors’ Collie.
-The toy pistol my brother flushed down the toilet bowl.
-My father had to call a plumber.
+The Black Crow I gave my little sister, who was saved from choking to death, as family lore has it, by the same neighbors’ collie.
+The toy pistol my brother flushed down the toilet bowl, necessitating a call to the plumber.
 I nearly confessed to the crime, believing that my experiment with shaving cream, which I had smeared all over my face and flushed down the same toilet, caused the clog.
 I had an active imagination.

 And then there was “Hank.”